Frequently Asked Questions

 What’s the hand limit?

-What games are supported?
+What poker games are supported?

-Currently, RbPkr only supports No-Limit Texas Hold'em.
+Currently, only No‑Limit Texas Hold’em is supported.

-Can I use this for online/remote play?
+Can I use RbPkr for online or remote play?